josephxbrick/documentorganizer/README.md

 ---

-# AddCurrentDateToArtboards

-A Sketch plugin that updates today's date on artboards in the current Sketch page that contain a symbol instance to display the page number.
+# Add the current date to an artboard

-To get a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
+To display a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
 The name of the symbol instance itself does not matter.
 Note that this override cannot be in a nested symbol.

+The current date will be in the format specified in Settings.

 ---

-# Troubleshooting the document
+# Troubleshooting your document

 ## The TOC lists pages in the wrong order